Quantitative weak mixing for random substitution tilings: Introduction and statement of results

 for all $R>R_0$.
 Then

 for all $r<1/2R_0$ and some $C>0$.
 In particular, the lower local dimension of the spectral measure satisfies

 \end{lemma}

+A common tool in effective ergodic theory (that is, the study of rates of convergence of averages appearing in ergodic theory) are the so-called renormalization tools such as renormalization cocycles (see \cite{Forni:ICM}).
+These are linear maps defined on a vector bundle over a ``space of systems'', and the growth properties of vectors under these bundle maps determine the speed of convergence of certain averages on a typical system.
+In our setting here the ``space of systems'' is the collection of tiling spaces $\{\Omega_x\}$ parametrized by $x\in\Sigma_N$, and there are several bundles of interest, see below.
+In our case, the dynamics on the base space are the maps $\Phi_x:\Omega_x\rightarrow \Omega_{\sigma(x)}$ defined by our construction.

-Given the topological nature of tiling spaces, the methods used here are more in line with those of Bufetov-Solomyak's than those of Forni.
+Given the topological nature of tiling spaces, the methods used here are more in line with those of Bufetov-Solomyak than those of Forni.
 However, there is a crucial difference between the work here and both of those works: both \cite{BS:translation} and \cite{forni:twist} make use of a renormalization cocycle which describes \emph{both} the hierarchical structure of the foliated space as well as the structure of return vectors to a special transversal because, for $\mathbb{R}$ actions, both of these objects coincide, since all return vectors are colinear.
-This cocycle has been used to study the rates of deviation of ergodic integrals for functions with some regularity.
+Both of those cocycles have been used to study the rates of deviation of ergodic integrals for functions with some regularity.

-This no longer holds for $\mathbb{R}^d$ actions when $d>1$, the higher rank case.
-More precisely, there is a cocycle which relates the hierarchical structures of tiling spaces $\{\Omega_{\sigma^k(x)}\}$ along the orbit of $x$.
-This is called the \textbf{trace cocycle} in \cite{T:TTT}, where it was shown that its behavior describes the behavior of ergodic integrals of the $\mathbb{R}^d$ action on tiling spaces.